What is Mindfulness?

 Becoming aware of our experience relates directly to the ‘knowing what is happening while it happening’ element of our definition.

-Training in Mindfulness
+Training in Mindfulness at the Mindfulness Association

 Method and Attitude

-Our mindfulness training proceeds at two levels:
+The Mindfulness Association’s training proceeds at two levels:

 Firstly, a technical aspect, which involves the method of how we train and what steps we learn in order to settle the mind, come into focus, remain in focus, recognize and avoid distraction.
 For example, we do this through meditation with the support of breath, sound, body or movement using a range of exercises.